Miriam Louisa Rothschild (1908-2005)

 000/2704, 1 item

 Copy of LIFE Magazine, 10 September 1956.
 This edition carried an article ‘An Eminent Company of Amateur Naturalists - Part-time scientists add to man's store of knowledge'.
 Miriam Rothschild is one of a number of 'amateur' scientists featured.
 The article is accompanied by an image of Miriam in a laboratory, presumed to be her Oxford laboratory although the image is uncaptioned.
-This photograph and a number of others, including Miriam with her children in the same laboratory were taken for LIFE magazine by Carl Mydans on 1 January 1956.
+This photograph and a number of others were taken for LIFE magazine by Carl Mydans on 1 January 1956.
 Although only one image was published, a number of other unpublished images from the photoshoot are available from the Getty Image library.

 Miriam Rothschild, secondary sources, 'Homes and Gardens', 1986